IPU Power Grid School

 Program Delivery: The program delivery method is classified as a “group-live” event with general lectures and opportunities for interaction.
 Active learning and participation are encouraged.
 Program instructors are accessible for individual assistance throughout the program.

-Field of study: This program is relevant to the following NASBA fields of study: administrative practice, accounting and auditing (corporate and governmental), business law, economics, finance, taxes, regulatory ethics, and specialized knowledge and applications.
+Field of study: This program is relevant to the following NASBA fields of study: specialized knowledge (19.2 credits on a 50 minute credit hour).
 For program details and registration, please visit ipu.msu.edu/grid.